A low-FODMAP diet has been increasingly popular as a strategy to reboot the gut in preparation for re-establishing microbial diversity in the gut.

 Diverse food gives the body diverse compounds to work with to help us respond to challenges and express health.

-This does not mean that you can add ice cream and cookies back into your diet – it means adding lots of colors and varieties of the healthy stuff.
+This does not mean that you can add ice cream and cookies back into your diet – it means adding lots of colors and varieties of healthy stuff.

 Once overgrowth is cleared and intestinal motility restored (to prevent migration of large intestine bacteria into the small bowel), high-FODMAP foods are slowly reintroduced as tolerated. ”

-The overarching goal of gastrointestinal health is to support diversity of gut microbiota.
+The overarching goal of gastrointestinal health is to support the diversity of gut microbiota.
 These microbes are our friends.
-There are as many as ten bacteria cells in our gut for every one human cell in our body.
+There are as many as ten bacteria cells in our gut for every human cell in our body.